agendav/agendav/docs/source/admin/installation.rst

 Create AgenDAV tables
 ---------------------

-AgenDAV tables are created by running the provided ``agendavcli`` script.
+AgenDAV tables are created by running the provided ``bin/agendavcli`` script.

 After configuring your AgenDAV instance, including your database settings, just run the script like this::

-  $ php agendavcli migrations:migrate
+  $ php bin/agendavcli migrations:migrate

 Confirm the operation, and your database should be ready.